Nabeel70/SignFlow/README.md

 - **Extension frontend** (manifest v3) – `manifest.json`, `popup.*`, `contentScript.js`, `overlay.css`, `service-worker.js`, and assets under `assets/`.
 - **Backend service** – `backend/` Node 18+ app powered by Express, Gemini APIs, and Qdrant-compatible sign lookup logic.
-- **Demo assets** – placeholder icon PNGs and WebM sign clips for 10 core glosses (HELLO, TODAY, MEETING, TEAM, PROJECT, QUESTION, HELP, THANK-YOU, GOOD, LATER) to visualize the experience before the AI pipeline is fully integrated.
+- **Demo assets** - placeholder icon PNGs and WebM sign clips for 10 core glosses (HELLO, TODAY, MEETING, TEAM, PROJECT, QUESTION, HELP, THANK-YOU, GOOD, LATER) to visualize the experience before the AI pipeline is fully integrated.
+These clips are mirrored to Firebase Storage so the backend can return HTTPS URLs.

 Use this README as the canonical reference for architecture, file locations, and remaining work for future contributors.